Cucumber, Tomato, and Garbanzo Salad with Feta

-This Cucumber, Tomato, and Garbanzo Salad with Feta is a perfect summer lunch for anyone who enjoys garbanzo beans!
+This Tomato Cucumber Chickpea Salad is a perfect late summer salad to accompany any kind of food cooked on the grill!
 Or switch out the beans for a low-carb protein option if you prefer.

-For people with vegetable gardens, we’re approaching the time of year when nearly every meal needs to include some kind of salad with tomatoes and cucumbers, right?
-Of course, tomatoes, cucumbers, and Feta are a classic Greek Salad combination, but what makes this Cucumber, Tomato, and Garbanzo Salad with Feta so memorable is the technique of marinating the garbanzo beans and the use of fresh herbs to add flavor to the salad.
-And this is an easy salad that could be switched up in a variety of ways, and the addition of garbanzo beans could bump this up to a main-dish salad, and this would be tasty for a light dinner during the summer.
+For people with vegetable gardens, we’re now in the time of year when nearly every meal needs to include some kind of salad with tomatoes and cucumbers, right?
+Of course, tomatoes, cucumbers, and Feta are a classic Greek Salad combination, but what makes this Tomato Cucumber Chickpea Salad so memorable besides the addition of Feta is the technique of marinating the garbanzo beans.

 What ingredients do you need for this recipe?